Voice Assistants for Health Self-Management: Designing for and with Older Adults: Introduction

+Voice assistants (VAs) are a promising alternative to support autonomy and improve quality of life \cite{smith2023smart, blair2019understanding} as older adults prefer speech-based over text-based interfaces \cite{kowalski2019older, wulf2014hands}. \mws{Prior work has shown that VAs can be used for both medical information seeking (\eg \cite{brewer2022empirical}) and medical reminders (\eg \cite{shade2020voice}).
+However, despite their potential to serve as health aids \cite{bolanos2020adapting, harrington2022s, sanders2019exploring, chen2021understanding}, VAs introduce usability challenges, as they are not designed with older adults in mind \cite{stigall2019older}.
+For instance, older adults find it difficult to create and manage event-specific reminders, such as appointment and medication reminders \cite{mahmood2024situated, shade2020voice, bolanos2020adapting}. } \mws{Additionally, similar to mHealth applications, VAs are unable to personalize due to lack of knowledge in users' health context and preferences---both necessary to support health self-management \cite{takagi2018evaluating}---leaving the burden on users \cite{jesus2020voice}.}

-To address these issues in VAs for health self-management, we conducted a five-stage design study with older adults.
-We started with in-home interviews ($N=17$) to learn more about older adults' perspectives on health management, identifying two primary challenges: staying aware of their health status and adhering to health regimens.
-Based on these insights, we designed and developed a high-fidelity prototype VA by integrating a large language model (GPT-4) into a commercial VA (Alexa), focusing on three key phases: 1) processing patient's after-visit summary to understand their medical context; 2) debriefing user on the information from the after-visit summary to enhance awareness; and 3) creating tailored medication reminders to improve adherence.
-To further refine the prototype, we held three co-design workshops ($N=10$) where participants provided actionable considerations based on their interaction with the initial prototype.
-We used the insights gathered to refine the VA prototype.
-Finally, we evaluated the usability and effectiveness of this refined VA using older adults' personal health data ($N=5$), finding a high mean usability score of 85 as measured by the System Usability Scale (SUS) \cite{brooke1996sus}, with all participants successfully navigating the after-visit debrief (phase 2) and medication reminder creation (phase 3).
+To address these issues in VAs for health self-management, we conducted a five-stage design study with older adults \amh{to develop a personalized health assistant}.
+We started with in-home interviews ($N=17$) to learn more about older adults' perspectives on health management. \mws{From these interviews, we identified two primary challenges: older adults have difficulty 1) staying aware of their health status and 2) adhering to health regimens.} Based on these insights, we designed and developed a high-fidelity prototype VA by integrating a Large Language Model (LLM)---GPT-4---into a commercial VA (Alexa).
+The prototype focuses on three key phases: 1) processing patient's \amh{after-visit summary (AVS)} to understand their medical context, 2) debriefing user on the information from the AVS to enhance awareness, and 3) creating tailored medication reminders to improve adherence.
+To further refine the prototype, we held three co-design workshops ($N=10$) where participants provided actionable considerations based on their interaction with the initial prototype\mws{, such as clustering medications by time and adapting to regular and irregular routines.} We used the insights gathered to refine the prototype.
+Finally, we evaluated the usability of this refined VA using older adults' health data ($N=5$) and found a high mean usability score of 85 as measured by the System Usability Scale (SUS) \cite{brooke1996sus}, with all participants successfully navigating the after-visit debrief (phase 2) and medication reminder creation (phase 3).
 Our work has the following contributions: